mrafayaleem/tf-idf-luigi-pipeline/README.md

 **To run it using docker-compose:**

-From the docker directory, run the following:
+Place your documents.txt file in the same directory as run.sh.
+Then, from the docker directory, run the following:
 ```
 docker-compose up
 ```